What is mortgage interest deduction? Benefits, limits, and how it works

 Fox Money is a personal finance hub featuring content generated by Credible Operations, Inc. (Credible), which is majority-owned indirectly by Fox Corporation.
 The Fox Money content is created and reviewed independent of Fox News Media.
 Credible is solely responsible for this content and the services it provides.

 The mortgage interest tax deduction was originally intended as a business deduction since its introduction in 1913.
 In the late 1800s and early 1900s, few Americans had home mortgages; most loans were taken out for business expenses.
-Over the past 100 years, however, the tax deduction has allowed homeowners to deduct interest paid on their mortgages, often giving the biggest tax breaks to those with more expensive homes.
+Over the past 100 years, however, the tax deduction has allowed homeowners to deduct the amount of interest paid on their mortgages, often giving the biggest tax breaks to those with more expensive homes.

 What is the mortgage interest deduction?

 In reality, many taxpayers who could claim this deduction are better off claiming the standard deduction.
-That’s because the standard deduction for 2024 is $14,600 for single taxpayers, $29,200 for married taxpayers filing jointly and qualified surviving spouses, and $21,900 for heads of household.
+That’s because the standard deduction for 2024 is $14,600 for single taxpayers, $29,200 for married couples filing jointly and qualified surviving spouses, and $21,900 for heads of household.

 The higher your interest rate, the more you owe, and the higher your other itemizable deductions, the more you stand to save from the mortgage interest deduction.